novisci/asclepias/hasklepias-templates/Templates/Features/BuildNofX.md

   :: (Intervallic i a, Witherable container)
   => (Bool -> outputType) -- ^ casting function
   -> Natural -- ^ minimum number of cases
-  -> (Index i a -> AssessmentInterval a) -- ^ function to transform a 'Cohort.Index' to an 'Cohort.AssessmentInterval'
+  -> (i a -> AssessmentInterval a) -- ^ function to transform a 'Cohort.Index' to an 'Cohort.AssessmentInterval'
   -> ComparativePredicateOf2 (AssessmentInterval a) (Event ClaimsSchema c a) -- ^ interval predicate
   -> Predicate (Event ClaimsSchema c a) -- ^ a predicate on events -> Definition
-       (  Feature indexName (Index i a)
+       (  Feature indexName (i a)
        -> Feature eventsName (container (Event ClaimsSchema c a)) -> Feature varName outputType
        )